StuartsProjects/Devices/EasyBuildESP32/ReadMe.md

 1. R19  10K  250mW Resistor Pull up resistor for GPIO39, needed if your using this GPIO pin on CONB.

 1. REG  MCP1702 or HT7850  Regulator  Only needed if you want to power the neopixels from the battery supply.
+Might be a part in short supply, whilst the LM2931AZ-5.0 does not have the exact same pinout the sequence of pins in a circle is the same so it can be used as a substitute.

 1. SD1  MICROSD  If your OK with soldering SMT stuff you can use one of these SMT microSD card holders, see pictures above.